BlivionAB/Hope/notes/CommonSubExpressionElimination.md

 It will record expressions using identifiers:
   * For binary expressions:
     * (typeId + instanceId) + operatorId + (typeId + instanceId)
-      * Note for literals (int) it is the value itself that is the id.
+      * Note for literals (int) it is the immediateValue itself that is the id.
   * Variable has a variableId that is unique in local scope.

 ## Temporary Variable Assignment